Where No Man Has Gone Before: Plot

 Captain Kirk decides that they need to know what happened to the Valiant, and the Enterprise crosses the edge of the galaxy.
-There, it encounters a strange barrier which damages the ship's systems and warp drive, forcing a retreat.
+There, it encounters a strange barrier that damages the ship's systems and warp drive, forcing a retreat.
 At the same time, nine crew members are killed and both helmsman Gary Mitchell (Gary Lockwood) and the ship's psychiatrist Dr. Elizabeth Dehner (Sally Kellerman) are knocked unconscious by the barrier's effect.
 When he awakens, Mitchell's eyes glow silver, and he begins to display remarkable psychic powers.

 Mitchell becomes increasingly arrogant and hostile toward the rest of the crew, declaring that he has become godlike, enforcing his desires with displays of telepathic and telekinetic power.

 Science Officer Spock comes to believe that the Valiant crew members might have experienced the same phenomenon, and destroyed their ship to keep the power from spreading.
-He advises Kirk that Mitchell may have to be killed before his powers develop further, but Kirk angrily disagrees.

-Alarmed that Mitchell might take over the Enterprise, Kirk decides to maroon him at a completely automated lithium-cracking facility on the remote planet of Delta Vega.
+He advises Kirk that Mitchell may have to be killed before his powers develop further, but Kirk angrily disagrees - although he accepts Spock's alternate suggestion to maroon Mitchell at a completely automated lithium cracking facility on the remote planet of Delta Vega.
 Once there, the landing party tries to confine Mitchell, but his powers have become too great.
 He kills navigator Lee Kelso by telekinetically garroting him and escapes by knocking out Kirk and Spock, taking with him Dr. Dehner, who has now developed ESP powers of her own.

 Kirk follows and appeals to Dr. Dehner's humanity for help.
 Before Mitchell can kill Kirk, Dehner attacks him using her powers and weakens him.
 Mitchell fatally injures Dehner, but before he can recover from the effort, Kirk uses a phaser rifle to create a rock slide, killing Mitchell.

 Back on the Enterprise, Kirk makes a log entry that both Dehner and Mitchell gave their lives "in performance of duty".
 He explains to Spock that he wants his friend's service record to end positively: "He didn't ask for what happened to him."